flit/pyOCD/docs/gdb_setup.md

 <gdb> monitor reset
 ```

-The `pyocd gdbserver` subcommand is also usable as a drop in place replacement for OpenOCD in
+The `pyocd gdbserver` subcommand is also usable as a (mostly) drop in place replacement for OpenOCD in
 existing setups.
 The primary difference is the set of gdb monitor commands.

+The [gdbserver documentation]({% link _docs/gdbserver.md %}) has more information on the features of the gdbserver.

 Recommended GDB and IDE setup